 For decades, employers enjoyed very wide latitude in disciplining and firing employees for attendance problems, even if the absenteeism was the result of illness or injury.
-The latitude has been significantly altered since passage of the Americans with Disabilities Act (ADA) in 1990.
-Let’s explore the some of the policy implications of the civil rights law play out in the workplace.
+That latitude has been significantly altered since the passage of the Americans with Disabilities Act (ADA) in 1990.
+Let’s explore how some of the policy implications of the civil rights law play out in the workplace.
 Don’t forget the ADA applies to nonprofit employers too, and non-compliance is not an option!

 The ADA protects only “qualified individuals with a disability.”
 Disabilities as defined under the ADA can mean either physical or mental impairment that substantially limit one or more major life activities.
 It can also mean an individual who has a record of such an impairment or is regarded as having such an impairment.